Information on fees

 If you are aged 19-23 and already hold the equivalent of a Level 3 qualification (which includes 4 AS Levels or 2 A Levels) you will be required to pay the full cost of the course and would be able to apply for the Advanced Learner Loan.
 If you are 24+ you will be required to pay the full cost of the course and would be able to apply for the Advanced Learner Loan.

 A student who is studying at level 3 or above may apply to the Advanced Learner Loan Bursary Fund.
-This bursary can help you if you have any support needs, for example if you need help with childcare or residential costs.
+This bursary can assist with travel and childcare costs.
+(Students must be aged 20+ for help with Childcare costs.)

 - If you are interested in receiving more information about loans, please contact Student Services